-Alpha-Blockers are a class of prescription medications used to relax muscles around small blood vessels.
+Alpha-Blockers are a class of prescription medications which relax muscles around small blood vessels.

 By preventing the muscles from tightening, they can help improve blood flow and lower blood pressure.

-Their muscle relaxing properties are used to help improve lower urinary tract symptoms in men, often caused by benign prostatic hyperplasia (BPH).
+Their muscle relaxing properties help improve lower urinary tract symptoms in men, often caused by benign prostatic hyperplasia (BPH).

-Relief can be obtained by relaxing the muscles around the bladder neck and the urethra.
+You can obtain relief by relaxing the muscles around the bladder neck and the urethra.
 1

 There are several medications available as alpha-blockers.
 These medications are:

 - Tamsulosin (Flomax).